 Sometimes, trying to remember a strong password can be difficult but there are ways and means of recalling good passwords.
 Check out this interesting article about passwords on ways of remembering your password.

 Logically, we know that our passwords should be changed from time to time, but there’s no ideal answer on how often this should be.
-Check out this IT security expert’s opinion on password which summarizes things well:
+This IT security expert’s opinion on password summarizes things well:

 You don’t need to regularly change the password to your computer or online financial accounts (including the accounts at retail sites); definitely not for low-security accounts.
 You should change your corporate login password occasionally, and you need to take a good hard look at your friends, relatives, and paparazzi before deciding how often to change your Facebook password.
 But if you break up with someone you’ve shared a computer with, change them all.